URV-cheminformatics/PDB-CAT/README.md

 After the classification:
 We see three folders: covalent(2), non_covalent(15) and free(3); and also, three csv with the binding information: DataCovalent, DataNonCovalent, DataFree.

+## LIMITATIONS

+One potential limitation of the PDB-CAT program is that the program requires the user to have a basic understanding of Python programming and the Biopython package, which may be a barrier for some users who are not familiar with these tools.